wevisdemo/e-initiative-template/README.md

 npm run dev
 ```

 During the development mode, any changes to Firebase will be in local emulator, leaving production database untouched.
 Mock data will be initialized in Firestore emulator for post-campaign script testing.
+The `.env.development` is used.

 #### Build